cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

 I've only implemented this optimization on x86.
 I'm not very good at reading assembler code (assembly?) on any platform, much less writing it.
 I really got lucky when spotting a straightforward way to fix the x86 routine.
 I've filed a follow-up bug to get it fixed on Aarch64 and it's being looked at by people who should know what they're doing.

-I've also taken a look at some of the encodings in that Top 10 list and seen that at least some of them actually are ASCII-compatible.
-I have a patch for the EUC-JP encoding.
+I've also taken a look at some of the encodings in that Top 10 list and seen that at least some of them actually are ASCII-compatible, just implemented differently.
+I have a patch the EUC-JP encoding and are looking at a few of  the others.

-And finally I think this work should be both impactful, safe and easy enough to get backported to at least 17u.
-While it ended up improving over the JDK 8 - the most baseline of baselines - it also resolves some regressions against the same.
+And finally I think this work should be impactful, safe and uncontroversial to backport 17u: While it ended up being a large improvement over JDK 8 - the most baseline of baselines - it also resolved some regressions.